OUR PROGRAMS

 One of Safe Pet Project’s goals is to support pet-owners in our community and help keep pets in their family homes and out of shelters.
 This food and hard goods giveaway is one way of helping during these challenging times.

-THE FREEDOM PROJECT PROGRAM
+THE LEGACY PROGRAM